dlvm-team/dlvm-team.github.io/index.md

 ---

-DLVM started as a research project at University of Illinois at Urbana-Champaign, and is now driven by a [small community](http://dlvm.org/people) of researchers and developers.
+DLVM started as a research project at University of Illinois at Urbana-Champaign.

 ---